JeremyNixon/open-computer-use/README.md

    - Open the `.env` file and replace `your_openai_api_key` with your OpenAI API key.

 2. **Run the Application**:
-   - Build and run the application with Docker:
+   - Build and run the application:
      ```bash
-     docker-compose up
+     sh setup_project.sh
      ```

 3. **Define Goals**: